the-turing-way/the-turing-way/book/website/ethical-research/activism-landing.md

 (er-activism-landing-summary)=
 ## Summary

+This chapter covers why activism can be an [important part of ethical data science practice.](https://the-turing-way.netlify.app/ethical-research/ethical-research/activism/activism-ethics.md)
+It also covers different kinds of activism and how you can be an activist within your workplace, your field, your country, or the world at large!

 (er-activism-landing-motivation)=
 ## Motivation and Background

-Activism can take many forms and achieve many different things, but it's most effective when people work together as a community with a shared goal.
-However, it can be difficult to know where to start when you want to make a change.

 There are many different scenarios where scientists and researchers would engage in activism to achieve change, such as a different institutional policy on open data, increasing ethical standards of research (see the [Ethics Book](https://the-turing-way.netlify.app/ethical-research/ethical-research.html)), or improving working conditions.
 Scientists may engage in activism across topics related to their work, institutions, fields, or cross-disciplinary issues such as open research, or on topics unrelated to their career.

 The [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/activism) defines activism as "the use of direct and noticeable action to achieve a result, usually a political or social one".
+Activism can take many forms and achieve many different things, but it's most effective when people work together as a community with a shared goal.

-You don't have to have a lot of experience
+You don't have to have a lot of experience in activism - or even call yourself an activist - to put some of these methods into practice.

-> **Explain why readers should pay attention to this chapter.**
-> For example, how can your chapter's content have a positive impact on your reader's data science project?
-> Think about the reader demographic that would be interested in your chapter and tailor this section appropriately.
-> Remember to cross-reference relevant subchapters using this directive: `{ref}Subchapter<sectioninitials-filename-subchaptername>`.

-This chapter covers why activism can be an [important part of ethical data science practice.](https://the-turing-way.netlify.app/ethical-research/ethical-research/activism/activism-ethics.md)
-It will also cover different kinds of activism and how you can be an activist within your workplace, your field, your country, or the world at large!
+However, it can be difficult to know where to start when you want to make a change.

 Activism in your workplace can include:
 * [*Unionisation*](https://the-turing-way.netlify.app/ethical-research/ethical-research/activism/activism-unionisation.md) collective organisation of workers to improve working conditions